jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

 > the profile owner of an organization-owned managed profile can set `KEYGUARD_DISABLE_WIDGETS_ALL` which affects the parent user when called on the parent profile.

 More testing is needed to determine why this isn't available for fully managed devices.

+## Deeper dedicated device experience management

+With Better Together Enterprise, Google is introducing a new provisioning option for dedicated devices, in addition to `PERSONAL_USAGE_ALLOWED` and `PERSONAL_USAGE_DISALLOWED`, Google are introducing a third `allowPersonalUsage` AMAPI enrolment token configuration option of `DEDICATED_DEVICE`.

+Such distinguishing features between knowledge worker devices and the new dedicated devices flag include:

+- Setup Wizard customisation
+- Skipping/prevention of Google account setup
+- Default restrictions within the Android experience

+Managing dedicated devices, which have always been treated identically to any other consumer Android device on the market, has been a frustrating experience; devices an end user would never use shouldn't need to configure accounts, access Google Play, deal with all of the setup wizard interruptions around privacy callouts and more.. and now it looks like Google are finally doing something about it.

+Unfortunately a few years too late for the almost 5 years I supported dedicated devices on a daily basis, but I look forward to future projects benefitting from these changes.

+## Additional management roles

+Something of a placeholder at the moment, because I don't _fully_ understand the implications (other than goading Googlers about the reintroduction of Device Admin where all apps have the ability to get Device Policy Manager API control rather than just the explicit device/profile owner as it has been up to Android 14 -- it's not that, for the record, but documentation is just _so_ light it's easy to draw those kinds of conclusions 😅).

+Once the scope of wider DPM role holders is clear, I'll update this here.

 ## More to come!